Sweet Baby Inc.: Online backlash and harassment

 In October 2023, Sweet Baby attracted negative attention on Kiwi Farms, a web forum where a user described the company's involvement with Alan Wake 2 as "possibly one of the biggest scandals in gaming history"; similar posts were shared on sites like 4chan and the Reddit community r/KotakuInAction.
-Employees said a small degree of harassment was directed towards the company following this attention, which increased in January 2024, when a Steam user created a curator group listing Sweet Baby's work, encouraging players to avoid the games as the studio promoted a "woke agenda".
-The curator group, known as "Sweet Baby Inc detected", received increased attention in February when a Sweet Baby employee asked others to report the group and its creator for violating Steam's code of conduct.
-The group's creator accused Sweet Baby of censorship.
+Employees said a small degree of harassment was directed towards the company following this attention, which increased in January 2024, when a Brazilian Steam user created a curator group listing Sweet Baby's work, encouraging players to avoid the games as the studio promoted a "woke agenda".
+The curator group, known as "Sweet Baby Inc detected", received increased attention in February when a Sweet Baby employee asked others to report it for violating Steam's code of conduct.
 By April, the group had more than 355,000 followers and a related Discord server had thousands of members.
 Both underwent purges of content in order to stay online after Steam and Discord staff contacted their moderators about potentially violating terms of service, as much of the user-driven content bordered on hate speech.
 Belair said Sweet Baby did not contact Steam's owner, Valve, regarding the group.

-Theories about the studio included that it was directly or indirectly controlled by investment company BlackRock, that it forced Remedy to make Alan Wake 2s Saga Anderson black (which game director Kyle Rowley denied), and that it was responsible for recent failures in high-profile games such as Suicide Squad (Note: Several journalists countered that Suicide Squads mixed critical response was due to its combat gameplay and live service mechanics—on which Sweet Baby Inc. had no input—rather than its writing.) and for recent industry layoffs.
-Multiple journalists described these disproven ideas as conspiracy theories; several were based on isolated statements made by Sweet Baby employees on social media or at conferences, taken out of the larger context related to their views on diversity in game narratives.
+Theories about the studio included that it was directly or indirectly controlled by companies like BlackRock or Vanguard for environmental, social, and governance investments, that it forced Remedy to make Alan Wake 2s Saga Anderson black (which game director Kyle Rowley denied), and that it was responsible for recent failures in high-profile games such as Suicide Squad (Note: Several journalists countered that Suicide Squads mixed critical response was due to its combat gameplay and live service mechanics—on which Sweet Baby Inc. had no input—rather than its writing.) and for recent industry layoffs.
+Characterised as conspiracy theories by journalists and scholars, these disproven ideas were based on isolated statements made by Sweet Baby employees on social media or at conferences, taken out of the larger context related to their views on diversity in game narratives.
 Aftermaths Nathan Grayson noted theories would likely continue spreading as long as their narrative compelled viewers and readers; YouTube videos about the backlash collectively received millions of views.
 Belair responded that Sweet Baby's work was to improve narratives generally rather than being solely focused on diversity and inclusion; she noted gamers thought the studio had simply added pride flags to Marvel's Spider-Man 2 when it had actually provided narrative work for about three years, including several levels and character arcs.